qingshengfu/OOPExample/README.txt

 To run the program:

-1. in Eclipse, import the 'rewardsNetwork' project, find class 'App', and run 'main()' as java application
+1. in Eclipse, import the project, find class 'App', and run 'main()' as java application

-2. Or in console, 'cd' to  project directory, run './gradlew build', then run 'java -jar ./build/libs/rewardsNetwork.jar'
+2. Or in console, 'cd' to  project directory, run './gradlew build', then run 'java -jar ./build/libs/OOPExample.jar'

 3. Or using gradle directly, run 'gradle run -q'  -- the gradle screen has some noises there